Ideas@Work Information:

-The Dr. Daryl Yost Ideas@Work Entrepreneurial Movement
+Dr. Daryl Yost Ideas@Work Event

-Fueling Innovation & Entrepreneurship
+Fueling Innovation and Entrepreneurship

 The annual Dr. Daryl Yost Ideas@Work Signature Event Series traditionally convenes up to 500 entrepreneurs, business leaders, and students to fuel the innovative and entrepreneurial spirit in Northeast Indiana and the greater region.
 The Parkview Mirro Center for Research and Innovation serves as the event venue.